hiulit/cross-compile-godot-raspberry-pi/README.md

   - Default: Same folder as this script.
 - `--binaries-dir [path]`: Sets the Godot compiled binaries directory.
   - Default: Same folder as this script.
-- `--godot-versions [version/s]`: Sets the Godot version/s to be compiled.
+- `--godot-versions [version/s]`: Sets the Godot version/s to compile.
   - Version/s: Use `--get-tags` to see the available versions.
-- `--godot-commits [commit/s]`: Sets the Godot commit/s to be compiled.
+- `--godot-commits [commit/s]`: Sets the Godot commit/s to compile.
   - Commit/s: SHA-1 hash/es.
 - `--rpi-versions [version/s]`: Sets the Raspberry Pi version/s to compile.
   - Version/s: `0 1 2 3 4`.